List of Ubisoft subsidiaries: Ubisoft RedLynx

-RedLynx was founded in 2000 in Helsinki, Finland, by brothers Atte and Antti Ilvessuo and focuses on creating racing games with the Trials series.
+Ubisoft RedLynx was founded in 2000 in Helsinki, Finland, by brothers Atte and Antti Ilvessuo and focuses on creating racing games with the Trials series.
 While the studio was developing Trials Evolution, it was acquired by Ubisoft in November 2011.
 Following Ubisoft's acquisition, the company continued to work on new Trials instalments with Trials Fusion in 2014, Trials of the Blood Dragon in 2016, and Trials Rising in 2019; outside of the Trials franchise, they also developed South Park: Phone Destroyer.
 Ubisoft RedLynx has more than 150 employees as of May 2021.

 Ubisoft Annecy

 Ubisoft Annecy was established in 1996 in Annecy, France, and their first game was Rayman Revolution for PlayStation 2.
 Annecy developed the multiplayer portion of many Ubisoft games, including the Tom Clancy's Splinter Cell series and the Assassin's Creed series.
 Their first title as a lead developer was Steep, an open world winter sports game released in late 2016.
 The studio was previously known as Ubisoft Simulations.
 The studio also collaborated with Massive Entertainment and worked on Tom Clancy's The Division 2.
 The studio's latest game is Riders Republic, which was released on 28 October 2021.